Last updated on 3 December 2020

-After that?
-Well the track list loses some of its luster for a while.
+Well, the tracklist loses some of its luster for a while.
 But fear not, oh metal fan, …Pir Threontai and – following that one – Thou Art Lord will put things back together for ya.
 The latter is a pretty cool Moonspell soundalike, Night Eternal style by the way.
-The album would end well too, if only they would have avoided this PR disaster Orders from the Dead.
-Nods towards Greek mythological roots only fly to a point if you want to do a metal album.
+The album would end well too if only they would have avoided this PR disaster Orders from the Dead.
+Nods towards Greek mythological roots only fly to a point, if you want to do a metal album.
 And this last track overdoes things big time.
 Perhaps a more careful track selection for this album would have done the overall quality a world of good.

 Still, the album is good and sturdy Extreme Metal with many a Black Metal ingredient woven into the song structure.
 And it is true Rotting Christ fare, make no mistake.
 In a way, this records started to pave the way to the band’s future sound.